-Sill Guest House
+Sill: Guest House

 Looking to transform a work-from-home space into a liveable, functional guest house, our clients wanted to infuse their love for west-coast-meets-east-coast style into an open-concept suite.
 With careful space planning, we created a studio-like apartment complete with all the essentials.
 One of our favorite elements of the design process is re-imaging each space we work with to create a new meaning and purpose for its inhabitants, and the Sill Guest House is the perfect expression of that idea.
 By incorporating intentionally sized pieces, grounding materials, and contrasting silhouettes, we brought this small space to life.

-Architect: EAH Architect | Builders: Caulfield & Ridgway, Inc. & Pioves Group
+PROJECT PARTNERS Architect: EAH Architect | Builders: Caulfield & Ridgway, Inc. & Pioves Group | Photography: DiNardi Visual Productions

 PROJECT SPECS